axllent/goptimize/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/axllent/goptimize)](https://goreportcard.com/report/github.com/axllent/goptimize)

-Goptimize is a command-line utility written in Golang.
+Goptimize is a command-line utility written in Go.
 It downscales and optimizes JPEG, PNG, GIF, TIFF and BMP files.

 Image downscaling/rotation is done within goptimize (`-m <width>x<height>`, see [Usage](#usage-options)), however optimization is done using the following additional tools (if they are installed):